HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 # Working with people profiles

-User profiles are a central entity in the people service, providing a way to manage and access information about individuals, including their personal information, skills, and more.
-This guide will help you understand what a profile shows, how to find and edit your own profile, and how to work with tags.
+User profiles provide a way to manage and access information about individuals, including their personal details, skills, and more.
+In this guide, you will learn how to find and edit your own profile and assign tags to user profiles.

 ## What the Profile Shows